>TOPICS

 While the Vaishya caste dominates the Indian economy, the Brahmins – three percent of the Indian population – dominate the high-level bureaucracy.
 Supreme Court judges, ambassadors, and senior government officials are mainly Brahmins.

 Dalits and Adivasi are also excluded here.
 They have no press and are a vanishing minority of one percent even among the highest judges.
-Although they make up twenty-five percent of the Indian population.
+They make up twenty-five percent of the Indian population.

 UN conference in Durban